 Centuries of medical observation back these traditional healing systems.
 In recent decades, a rise in clinical trials examining the healing modalities used in Ayurveda and TCM has provided evidence for their effectiveness.
 Few studies have included mesothelioma patients, but many have included lung cancer patients.
 The herbs and medicines used in these trials may offer benefits to people with mesothelioma.

-Traditional Chinese Medicine is widely used in cancer care in China.
+Traditional Chinese Medicine (TCM) is widely used in cancer care in China.
 Approximately 72 percent of cancer clinical trials conducted in China since the 1900s have combined conventional therapies with TCM.
 In many cases, conventional treatments like chemotherapy are combined with herbal medicines, acupuncture, dietary changes or mind-body therapies.

 In the studies that used TCM, the most commonly reported benefits of using TCM therapies included reduction of tumor size and treatment side effects, and improvement in symptoms, quality of life, and biomarker levels.